-Assessment methods include seminar presentations, role-play, coursework, Honours Research Project and examinations (seen and unseen, open and closed-book).
+Assessment methods include group-work, presentations, coursework, Honours Research Project and examinations (seen and unseen, open and closed-book).

 Students are involved in the development of their own skills and in the assessment of others through critical evaluation of programmes, projects and presentations.